 I'm a User Experience Professional with a passion for solving problems using smart, and simple, User-Centered Design.

 After work I'm an avid reader, movies and tv shows addict, and sort of a handyman.
 Oh, and a proud dog owner too!

 Also, make sure to check out my LinkedIn profile if you are interested in the companies and projects I have worked on.

-Understand user behaviors, needs, and motivation from contextual interviews, focus groups, individual interviews, surveys, task analysis, and other methodologies designed to obtain feedback.
+Understand user behaviors, needs, and motivation from contextual interviews, individual interviews, surveys, task analysis, and other methodologies designed to obtain feedback.